LudmiGonzalez/ProyectoFinal/README.md

-# ProyectoFinal todavía falta cosas por arreglar y terminar
+# ProyectoFinal terminado (sujeto a modificaciones)